PGT-M: Preimplantation Genetic Testing for Monogenic or Single-Gene Defects

 How does the Ovation PGT-M process work?

-Ovation and CooperSurgical Fertility & Genomics Solutions have formed a collaborative partnership to raise the bar with state-of-the-art PGT-M genetic services that give hopeful parents the best chance of a successful pregnancy.
-Ovation gives you access to CooperGenomics PGT-M for almost any single-gene condition with an identified mutation, when the appropriate family members are available for genetic testing to help with the test-development process.
+Ovation provides access to state-of-the-art PGT-M genetic services that give hopeful parents the best chance of a successful pregnancy.
+PGT-M can test for almost any single-gene condition with an identified mutation, when the appropriate family members are available for genetic testing to help with the test-development process.

 - Case review – Intended parents meet with a board certified genetic counselor to review the case and discuss the testing process.